seanli3/docker-haproxy-certbot/README.md

 ### Example haproxy.cfg, Using Cluster Backend

-This example intercepts the Let's Encrypt validation and redirects to certbot.
+This example intercepts the Let's Encrypt validation and redirects to Certbot.
 Normal traffic is passed to the backend servers.
 If the request arrives as a http request, it is redirected to https.
-If there is not a certificate installed for the requested website, haproxy will present a self signed default certificate.
+If there is not a certificate installed for the requested website, HAProxy will present a self signed default certificate.
 This behavior can be modified by adapting the haproxy config file if so desired.

 This example also does not do any routing based on the URL.
-It assumes that all domains pointed to this haproxy instance exist on the same backend server(s).
+It assumes that all domains pointed to this HAProxy instance exist on the same backend server(s).
-The backend setup in this example consists of 3 web server that haproxy will load balance against.
+The backend setup in this example consists of 3 web server that HAProxy will load balance against.
 If there is only a single server, or a different quantity this can be adjusted in the backend configuration block.
 This specific example would be a configuration that could be used in front of a PaaS cluster such as Flynn.io or Tsuru.io (both of which have their own http router in order to direct the traffic to the required application).

 ```
 global